bnbalsamo/bnbalsamo.github.io/_drafts/dockerizing-this-site.md

 Dockerizing this site has been tremendously helpful to me in working in a Jekyll-based environment, and I hope that this little walkthrough is helpful to you as well, either to make working within your own Jekyll environments more productive, or to help with learning a few common Docker patterns to apply to any environment.

-To take a look at precisely how I employ this workflow feel free to have a look at [this site's github repository](https://github.com/bnbalsamo/bnbalsamo.github.io) which contains a few scripts to save me some typing while performing the most common Docker operations I've gone over in this post.
+To take a look at precisely how I employ this workflow feel free to have a look at [this site's GitHub repository](https://github.com/bnbalsamo/bnbalsamo.github.io) which contains a few scripts to save me some typing while performing the most common Docker operations I've gone over in this post.

 I've also applied many of these patterns to other projects (most, if not all, of my [Flask](http://flask.pocoo.org/) based APIs are Dockerized).
-Feel free to have a look at what I've done (and/or what I'm up to currently) on my [Github profile](https://github.com/bnbalsamo).
+Feel free to have a look at what I've done (and/or what I'm up to currently) on my [GitHub profile](https://github.com/bnbalsamo).